ROSE VALLEY HIKE IN CAPPADOCIA, TURKEY

 Those are the overall details of the Rose Valley so now I will move on to discuss our little hiking experience on this short trail, which all up would take about 1 or 1.5 hours to complete if done individually.

-The trail begins by overlooking the popular section of Rose Valley where cans can actually drive into.
+The trail begins by overlooking the popular section of Rose Valley where cars can actually drive into.
 The cars actually give the landscape a great perspective of scale.
 The trail winds up and over the hills with some moderate incline.
 I think my favorite part of the ascent was when we were inside the cliffs it seemed.
 On both sides, the walls were too high to see out of and it was quite a unique part of the trail.

 At the top of the Rose, Valley trail is a small cafe and historic cave church.
 After climbing up the stairs into the church, we found some incredible paintings on the wall and they were in great condition.
 It was similar to the church paintings hundreds line up every day to see at Goreme Open-Air Museum.
 Below the church is a small cafe where you can buy water, fresh orange juice and snacks.